Can I open a Trust account with IB UK?

 The range of products offered by IBSJ will not be the same as what is currently offered at IB LLC.
 Initially, IBSJ will offer:

-· Fully-paid trading in overseas (non-Japanese domesticated) stocks, ETFs and exchange listed bonds that can be offered in Japan;
+· Fully-paid trading in overseas (non-Japanese domesticated) stocks, ETFs and exchange listed bonds that can be offered in Japan; and

 · The Japanese domestic listed stocks and derivatives, Japanese stock CFDs, and some Japanese yen-denominated overseas derivatives that IBSJ has historically offered.

 All unsupported holdings in your IB LLC account need to be closed out before your account can transfer to IBSJ.
-If you hold any product other than those stated above, please take the time to close out those positions before the Proposed Transfer to allow for a smooth transfer of your account and to avoid any account restrictions.
+If you hold any product other than those stated above, please take the time to close out such positions before the Proposed Transfer to allow for a smooth transfer of your account and to avoid any account restrictions.

 IBSJ plans to expand the types of other overseas products that it offers in the coming months.
 We will update these FAQs with additional details as we do.